hashicorp/consul/website/source/docs/agent/http/catalog.html.markdown

 ### <a name="catalog_services"></a> /v1/catalog/services

-This endpoint is hit with a GET and returns the services known about in a given DC.
-By default the datacenter of the agent is queried, however the dc can be provided using the "?dc=" query parameter.
+This endpoint is hit with a GET and returns the services registered in a given DC.
+By default, the datacenter of the agent is queried;
+however, the dc can be provided using the "?dc=" query parameter.

 It returns a JSON body like this: